gh-mrmoore/Human-Trafficking-Analysis/README.md

 Please see [our final presentation](https://github.com/gh-mrmoore/AnalyticsFinalProject/blob/main/Segment-4/Group5_FinalProject.pptx) for our storyboard and topics we'll be covering.

 ### Heroku Dashboard
-Development is continuing at [our Heroku site](https://ku-group5.herokuapp.com/).
-Please allow a moment for the site to load.

-### Heroku Dashboard
-Development is continuing at [our Heroku site](https://ku-group5.herokuapp.com/).
+Please see [our Heroku site](https://ku-group5.herokuapp.com/).
 Please allow a moment for the site to load.

 ## Team
 * Santiago Quintero